All Episodes

 I know.

-But I'm saying the red pill is truth of reality and esc and escape in the matrix versus the blue pill, which was blissful ignorance of illusion.
+But I'm saying the red pill was truth of reality in escape in The Matrix versus the blue pill, which was blissful ignorance of illusion.

-Ted Copel, I grew up listening to him.
+Ted Coppel, I grew up listening to him.

 I grew up listening to whatever was on on those few channels we had in New York growing up and trusted everything they said and respected him.

-So, like, he's just trying to be relevant, but you know, y if you're bad for America, well, I don't want to be good.
+But you know, if you're bad for America, well, I don't want to be good.

-You know, back in nineteen eighty-nine, remember the San Francisco earthquake killed hundreds of uh hundreds when the bridge collapsed.
+You know, back in 1989, remember the San Francisco earthquake killed hundreds of hundreds when the bridge collapsed?

 I remember Al Michaels did a phenomenal job that night covering that when he was covering the baseball game.

-He asked if this couldn't be blamed uh tax cutting conservatives.
+He asked if this couldn't be blamed on tax-cutting conservatives.

-And you know goodness Al Gore wasn't talking, he would have blamed that on you know freaking climate change.
+He would have blamed that on, you know, freaking climate change.

 Yeah.